ExodusMovement/react-native-menu/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `example/ios/MenuExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-menu`.
+To edit the Objective-C files, open `example/ios/MenuExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > exodus-react-native-menu`.

-To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativemenu` under `Android`.

-### Versioning in `MenuViewManager`

-As of the latest update, `com.reactnativemenu.MenuViewManager` has been refactored into an abstract base class, `MenuViewManagerBase`.
-Any React Native version-dependent changes should be implemented in the specific version folders under `reactNativeVersionPatch`.

-For consistency:

-- When making version-specific modifications, ensure you update the appropriate implementation of `MenuViewManager`:
-  - `src/reactNativeVersionPatch/75/MenuViewManager.kt` for React Native < 0.76
-  - `src/reactNativeVersionPatch/latest/MenuViewManager.kt` for React Native >= 0.76
-- If adding a new file that depends on React Native version, create folders under `reactNativeVersionPatch` for both `75` and `latest` and include the version-specific implementations there.
-- Update `build.gradle` to include the new file in the `sourceSets`, so it’s dynamically selected based on the React Native version.

-This approach ensures consistent version handling and clean separation of code across versions.

 ### Commit message convention